-Option One - IGIS Option Two - Statutory officer in MoD Option Three - Independent Crown entity Option Four - Independent statutory officer Criteria 10: Physical assets (x2) s6(a), s9(2 0 (x2) 0 (x2) It would need new premises or another agency to host it.
+Option One - IGIS Option Two - Statutory officer in MoD Option Three - Independent Crown entity Option Four - Independent statutory officer Criteria 10: Physical assets The IGIS does not have spare space in the SCIF to allow for more staff, and even if they did, they are based in Defence House and share the floor with the NZDF.
+This proximity may be a perceived as conflicting with their independence.
+This means that the whole office of the IGIS would need to move to space without the NZDF or intelligence staff on the same floor.
+O (x2) MoD is a small agency which sub-leases its accommodation from the NZDF.
+This includes a small number of desks in the NZDF SCIF space (which are used for its existing functions).
+MoD has no ability to provide separate SCIF space for the IGD.
+New premises and systems or another agency would need to physically host the IGD.
+This would need to be funded.
+O (x2) It would need new premises or another agency to host it.
 This means cost but ensures the necessary physical assets.
 0 (x2) It would need new premises or another agency to host it.
 This means cost but ensures the necessary physical assets.
-Criteria 11: Internal structure +++ s6(a), s9(2)(f)(iv), s9(2)(g)(i) ++ s6(a), s9(2)(f)(iv), s9(2)(g)(i) This would be the only function, so there is no risk of it being buried. ++++ This would be the only function, so there is no risk of it being buried.
-Overall assessment Total: 27 out of 68 While the option scores well, this option is likely to require significant changes to the IGIS' current arrangements.
-Total: -19 out of 68 This option is based on the idea that locating the IGD function in an existing organisation could be economical and reduce fragmentation across government, while at the same time preserving statutory independence.
+Criteria 11: Internal structure +++ Although there are risks with the small organisation taking on new staff and a new function, the IGIS organisational structure would be adaptable and there is little risk of the function being buried if additional staff are funded.
+MoD is a small agency with variable staffing numbers depending on the number of military capability projects it is delivering.
+Around half of its current 165 staff work on military capability projects.
+A significant proportion of these staff are on fixed term contracts for the duration of their project.
+The Ministry's operating model relies heavily on shared services with the NZDF which give it economies of scale.
+This would be the only function, so there is no risk of it being buried. ++++ This would be the only function, so there is no risk of it being buried.
+Overall assessment Total: 27 (out of 68) While the option scores well, this option is likely to require significant changes to the IGIS' current arrangements.
+Total: -19 (out of 68) This option is based on the idea that locating the IGD function in an existing organisation could be economical and reduce fragmentation across government, while at the same time preserving statutory independence.
 The option scores poorly because of the bespoke arrangements between Ministry and NZDF.
 There are serious principled and practical issues that could undermine MoD's other functions and would result in the IGD not being perceived as truly independent.
-Total: 33 out of 68 This option performs well against the criteria but due to the size of the IGD, requires disproportionate effort for reporting that either requires more funding or would reduce the IGD's ability to deliver to its core functions.
-Total: 43 out of 68 This option performs best against the criteria.
+Total: 33 (out of 68) This option performs well against the criteria but due to the size of the IGD, requires disproportionate effort for reporting that either requires more funding or would reduce the IGD's ability to deliver to its core functions.
+Total: 43 (out of 68) This option performs best against the criteria.
 Its form is agile and has proportionate reporting obligations.
-The primary negative is that this form is less common and understood across government than Option 3.
+The primary negative is that this form is less common and understood across government than Option 3. as truly independent.